 Emergence Rate (ER) and Emergence Rate Indices (ERI) for all Treatments

-As indicated on Table 2, the emergence rate (ER) and emergence rate index (ER1) were also determined with untreated seeds having the highest of 50 ER, 23.17 ER1 and seeds treated by physical scarification had 75 ER and 30.02 ER1, those treated with hot water had 27 ER and 14.88 ER1, finally seeds treated with water at room temperature had 64 ER and 32.92 ER1.
-This result implies that the scarified seeds exhibited higher emergence rate than those with other treatments.
+As indicated on Table 2, the emergence rate (ER) and emergence rate index (ER1) were also determined with all treatments.
+Untreated seeds exhibited the highest of 50 ER, 23.17 ER1, and seeds treated by physical scarification had 75 ER and 30.02 ER1, those treated with hot water had 27 ER and 14.88 ER1, finally seeds treated with water at room temperature had 64 ER and 32.92 ER1.
+These results indicate that the scarified seeds exhibited higher emergence rate than those with other treatments.
 However, the results further showed that seeds treated with water at room temperature had higher emergence rate index than the scarified seeds, this is indicative of the fact that seeds treated with water at room temperature emerged faster and more uniformly in the early days of germination.
 The contrast in emergence rate indices between scarified seeds (T1) and seeds treated with water at room temperature (T3), could have resulted from possible damage to some T1 seeds, which could have exposed the embryo and affected germination, or some of the seeds were less viable. on the other hand, it could be that some of the T3 were inherently more viable that the T1, even though, they were seeds from the same cohort.

 On the other hand, results obtained for T2 exhibiting least performance could be as a result of a possible destruction of seeds embryo as a result of heat from the boiled water.
-This result is consistent with finding of [14] who Confirmed that optimal germination occurred when seeds were treated with water around 80°C, and [15] who Found that seeds exposed to extremely hot water for longer than recommended durations had lower germination percentages due to embryo injury.
+This result is consistent with finding of [14] that confirmed that optimal germination occurred when seeds were treated with water around 80°C, and [15] that found that seeds exposed to extremely hot water for longer than recommended durations had lower germination percentages due to embryo injury.

 Table 2: Emergence rate (ER) and Emergence rate Indices (ERI) for Each Treatment